sgmad/llama-local-guide/README.md

 ---

 ## Final thoughts after doing all this:

-# BUDDY JUST INSTALL LM STUDIO
+# JUST INSTALL LM STUDIO

+---